What is music?

 I grew up in a family of educators.
 My mom and dad both taught in elementary school for most of their careers which meant I was always around teachers.
 Teaching just runs through my veins.
 I love working with people from all backgrounds and skill levels and helping them realize their potential and reach their goals.

 I earned my BA Music Education in 2005 and received certification in choral, instrumental, and general music (pre-K through 12th grade).

 I completed my MA Vocal Pedagogy with the queen of pedagogy herself, Joan Wall, at Texas Woman's University in 2007.
 (Joan was one of twenty teachers featured in 'A Spectrum of Voices: Prominent American Vocal Teachers Discuss the Teaching of Singing,' and she is the author of 'Excellence in Singing: Multilevel Learning, Multilevel Teaching.')

 I'm currently pursuing my DMA Vocal Performance at the University of Wisconsin - Madison with Jim Doing, one of the developers of Voce Vista.
-At UW-Madison, my research will focus on the development of Scottish folk song in the 18th century through the music of Beethoven.
+At UW-Madison, my research looks at Irish song (in Irish) and Irish singers.

 I started teaching privately in Dallas from 2005-2009.
 There, I worked with about 55 students from local high schools and with music majors at Brookhaven College.

 In 2009, I moved to Chicago and began conducting mixed and women's choirs at Holy Name Cathedral.
 I still conduct at the cathedral today, and I've started teaching again our of my home studio in Humboldt Park.